akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 More effects are explained in @ref:[Effects and Side Effects](#effects-and-side-effects).

-In addition to returning the primary `Effect` for the command `DurableStateBehavior`s can also chain side effects that are to be performed after successful persist which is achieved with the `thenRun` function e.g @scala[`Effect.persist(..).thenRun`]@java[`Effect().persist(..).thenRun`].
+In addition to returning the primary `Effect` for the command, `DurableStateBehavior`s can also chain side effects that are to be performed after successful persist which is achieved with the `thenRun` function e.g @scala[`Effect.persist(..).thenRun`]@java[`Effect().persist(..).thenRun`].